Interstitial keratitis is inflammation of the tissue of the cornea, the clear window on the front of the eye. The condition can lead to vision loss.

 Syphilis is the most common cause of interstitial keratitis, but rare causes include:

 In the United States, most cases of syphilis are recognized and treated before this eye condition develops.
-However, interstitial keratitis remains the most common cause of blindness in the world.

 The underlying disease must be treated.
 Treating the cornea with corticosteroid drops may minimize scarring and help keep the cornea clear.